Cremation by country: Canada

+According to the Cremation Association of North America, the percentage of deceased being cremated in Canada grew from 60.6% in 2009 to 76.7% in 2024.

 United States

 The cremation rate in the United States has been increasing steadily, with the national average rate rising from 3.56% in 1960 to 53.1% in 2018.
-Projections from the Cremation Association of North America forecast a rate of 59.4% in 2023.
 The rates vary considerably among the states with the highest rates (over 70%) being reported in the Western United States with the lowest rates (under 30%) being reported in the Southern United States.

 A survey by the Funeral and Memorial Information Council found that Americans increasingly choose cremation for the cost savings.
-In 1990, 19 percent reported this motivation; in 2010, one-third reported this motivation.
+In 1990, 19% reported this motivation; in 2010, one-third reported this motivation.

-The following table lists the 2014 cremation rate for each state and the District of Columbia including the national average.
+The 2014 cremation rate for each state and the District of Columbia, plus the national average:

-The National Funeral Directors Association had a slightly different national cremation rate in the United States, reporting a 2016 rate of 50.2 percent, with this expecting to increase to 63.8 percent by 2025 and 78.8 percent in 2035.
+The National Funeral Directors Association had a slightly different national cremation rate in the United States, reporting a 2016 rate of 50.2%.